-- Bachelor’s degree (B.A.) from four-year college or university in Chemistry, Biology or related science field and 5+ years’ experience.
+- Bachelor’s Degree from a regionally accredited four-year college or university and 5+ years’ relevant experience, required.

-- 3+ years supervisory level experience in water and wastewater treatment, preferably in a large industrial facility.
+- Experience in water and wastewater treatment, preferably in a large industrial facility, required.

 - Previous experience or training with air permit requirements, EPCRA reporting (SARA 312 Tier II, Form R’s), land application of wastewater bio solids is required.